parseshyam/slack-form/README.md

 ##### 7. `addBlocks`

-`addBlocks` is same as `addBlock` unlike adding single form element, It accepts array of form elements to add them in bulks.
+`addBlocks` is same as `addBlock` but unlike adding a single form element, it accepts an array of form elements to add them in bulk.

 Sill what will be location of form elements to be added ?